En español | New Mexico offers same-day registration, and any registered voter can request an absentee ballot.

 Have there been recent changes to voting in New Mexico?

 Redistricting in 2021 has changed certain boundaries of some state legislative and U.S. congressional districts.
 Note that a lawsuit over the new congressional districts is pending.

 How do I register to vote?

 - Online: Use the state’s voter registration portal to register or check your registration status.
 You’ll need to provide a current or expired New Mexico driver’s license or state ID and your Social Security number.
-Registration through the web portal closes Oct.
-11.

 Check if you’re registered to vote through the state’s voter information portal.

-How can I get a mail-in or absentee ballot?
-Are there important deadlines?
+How can I get an absentee ballot?